Bealby/Milestone-Project-2/README.md

 The Website will mainly be for family and friends who have been very keen to learn more about Jack Fairfield's life.
-As the Website expands however, this interest could be expanded to Military Musuems and the general public, including musuem in his home town of Methilhil, Fife, Scotland.
+As the Website expands however, this interest could be expanded to Military Musuems and the general public, including the musuem in his home town of Methilhil, Fife, Scotland.

 ## DEMO